-Monitoring-1: Tracking Bay Health Project Status: ongoing Objective: Collect high quality data set to support understanding of estuary health.
+Monitoring-1: Tracking Bay Health

+Objective: Collect high quality data set to support understanding of estuary health.

 Description: A primary goal of the Estuary Program is to conduct monitoring to understand changing conditions.
-The program will continue tracking key environmental indicators, working with partners to develop and implement monitoring efforts, and collecting data related to the impacts of climate change.
+The program will continue tracking key environmental indicators, working with partners to develop and implement monitoring efforts, and collecting data related to future environmental impacts.

-Progress Towards Milestones: Staff coordinated with Cal Poly on use of data generated by the CeNCOOS sensor arrays in Morro Bay.
+Progress Towards Milestones: Staff coordinated with Cal Poly on use of data generated by the Central and Northern California Ocean Observing System (CeNCOOS) sensor arrays in Morro Bay.
 Planning is underway to send sensors in for calibration and maintenance work.
 Staff recruited, trained, and coordinated Cuesta College students to conduct monitoring in the bay for indicator bacteria.
 The volunteers are collecting high quality bacteria data from the bay to support safe swimming and shellfish farming efforts.
 The community college student volunteers are at the same time gaining real-life field and lab skills that may help open doors to future career pathways.
 The indicator bacteria data is being shared via the California Environmental Data Exchange Network (CEDEN), a State Water Resources Control Board (SWRCB) data portal and with partners to facilitate resource management and support efforts to safeguard human health.
 The Estuary Program is coordinating with Cal Poly faculty and students to collect monthly nutrient samples from bay shoreline sites.
-To better understand bay tidal prism, a Cal Poly researcher installed a tide height sensor purchased with BIL funding to provide data to further refine the existing tidal prism calculations for the bay.
-Staff partnered with the California Department of Public Health (CDPH), which is responsible for managing water quality in shellfish growing areas, to conduct additional monitoring in Morro Bay following storms.
-Sampling occurred throughout the spring, and the goal of the data is to assess the rainfall closure guidelines developed to assure safe harvesting following storms.
+To better understand bay tidal prism, a Cal Poly researcher installed a tide height sensor purchased with IIJA funding to provide data to further refine the existing tidal prism calculations for the bay.
 Staff are also partnering with a Cal Poly researcher on a phytoplankton monitoring project.
-The work includes collecting and identifying phytoplankton samples from the front and back bay, and samples will soon undergo genetic analysis of sediment and water to assess phytoplankton communities.
+The work includes collecting and identifying phytoplankton samples from the front and back bay, and samples underwent genetic analysis of sediment and water to assess phytoplankton communities.
+The phytoplankton data is under analysis.
 Staff purchased supplies to support monitoring efforts throughout the estuary.